 So when I bought my current motorcycle, a 1999 Honda ST1100 Pan European, I went searching for an after market led rear light assembly again.
 Unfortunately no such thing existed.
 I read about people replacing the incandescent bulbs with led bulbs, but that was about it.
 If I wanted a proper rear light assembly with leds I would have to to remove the stock rear light assembly and mount a generic led one in its place, preferably without looking too bad.

 But there is another alternative; make one yourself.
 My plan is to upgrade the stock rear light assembly to all led.
-It might not be quite legal to use lights without type approval, but I'm confident I can produce something that is better than stock.
+It might not be quite legal to use lights without type approval, but I'm confident I can produce something that is better and safer than stock.

 The requirements for this led rear light assembly are mostly common sense.
 You don't want to end up with something that is in any way inferior to stock.

 The led light should be as least as well visible as stock, preferably a lot better.
 This means brightness, opening angle, surface area and tail light to brake light brightness ratio.

 The entire conversion should be mechanically sound.
 It should be able to handle the moisture, vibrations, mechanical shocks, temperature variations, etc, typical on a motorcycle.

 The leds should work on motorcycle battery voltage, that is 10.5 V (flat) to 14.5 V (fast charging).

 The stock rear light assembly has 2 identical and independent bulbs for tail light and brake light.
 If one bulb were to fail, there would still be a working one left.
 So the led replacement should also have 2 independent circuits as a fail safe.
 Working as systems administrator on high-available systems, this makes perfect sense to me.